agathafr/unit-tests/README.md

 # unit-tests
-This repository contains a solution developed using object-oriented concepts to calculate the tuition fee in a gym by gender.
+This repository has test cases created to test methods of two classes just to practice the concepts.